Syntax3rror404/revealjs-helm/README.md

  This Helm Chart deploys Reveal.js presentations using Nginx within a Kubernetes cluster, offering flexibility to host multiple presentations and allowing customization through ConfigMaps.

 ## Deploy on kubernetes cluster
-This part is currently work in progress.
+This chart is currently work in progress.
 Please wait ...

 ## Local testing with image
 The Contaienr image are located at ghcr.